 “We select our read-aloud books based on relevancy, curriculum, engagement, authors and, of course, some favorites,” said Tracey Frazier, a fifth grade teacher at Springs School.
 “This year, it felt important to acknowledge the events of the summer when students came back in September.”

 The Middle School teaches work by Langston Hughes, Eliose Greenfield, Gary Soto, Sandra Cisneros, Maya Angelou, Elie Wiesel, and Malcolm X, among others.
-“What Lane?” by Torrey Maldonado, which is about a biracial kid who feels different around his white friends and other people, was the first book read in Ms. Frazier’s class this year.
+“What Lane?” by Torrey Maldonado was the first book read in Ms. Frazier’s class this year.
+It’s about a biracial kid who feels different around his white friends and other people.
 “Esperanza Rising” by Pam Munoz Ryan tells the story of a Mexican girl and the challenges she experiences when her family moves to California during the Great Depression.
 It will be read to fifth grade students this school year.

 “It is a powerful story for all students, but it resonates loudly for our LatinX students,” said Ms. Frazier.